MONTANA

 (1831 - 1832), Loma

-An American Fur Co. winter trading post built by James Kipp at the mouth of the Marias River, at a former campsite of the Lewis and Clark Expedition in 1805.
+An American Fur Co. wintering post built by James Kipp on the north side of the Missouri River just above the mouth of the Marias River, near a former campsite of the Lewis and Clark Expedition (June 1805).
+Alternatively the post may have been located on a small island in the confluence of the two rivers.
 Consisted of three log cabins within a stockade.
-Burned by Indians in the spring.
+Burned by Indians in the spring after it was abandoned.

 Fort McKenzie

-An American Fur Co. stockaded trading post, also called Fort Piegan (2), located six miles above the mouth of the Marias River.
-It was a 1,420 square-foot quadrangular fort with two blockhouses and several cannon.
-Burned by the company as it was being abandoned.
-The site was later referred to as Fort Brule ("burned fort").
+An American Fur Co. trading post, also called Fort Piegan (2), located on the north bank of the Missouri River about six or seven miles above the mouth of the Marias River.
+Operated by David Mitchell.
+Originally built in the late summer or fall of 1832, it was rebuilt somewhat larger in the summer of 1833 as a 1,420 square-foot quadrangular stockade fort with two blockhouses and several cannon.
+Burned by the company as it was being abandoned in the spring of 1844, after a deadly incident in February so angered the local Blackfoot Indians.
+The site was later referred to as Fort Brulé (the "burned fort").
 Replaced by Fort Chardon.

 Ophir Post